jaydu1/crispyx/benchmarking/README.md

 method.
 When a method exceeds the requested resources it is terminated and the failure is recorded in the output table.

+### Comparison groups

+In addition to the streaming-only methods, the benchmark now includes two categories of parity checks against popular single-cell analysis
+tools:

+1. **Quality control and preprocessing comparisons** – run the full streaming pipeline and a Scanpy-based in-memory workflow, recording agreement metrics for filtering, normalisation, and pseudobulk summaries.
+2. **Differential expression comparisons** – contrast the streaming differential expression outputs with reference implementations from Scanpy (t-test and Wilcoxon), as well as GLM-based methods exposed via Pertpy (edgeR, PyDESeq2, and statsmodels).
+When a particular backend is unavailable, the benchmark reports the attempt with `NA` placeholders instead of failing the full run.

 Key command line options:

 - `--data-path`: Path to an `.h5ad` file with the same columns as the